LinuxForHealth/docs/source/message-structure.rst

 Message Structure
 *****************
 This section describes the message structure used by LinuxForHealth and shows typical examples.

+TBD - Update based on pyconnect

 Structure
 =========